CHILD CUSTODY LAW IN SAUDI ARABIA

 By Jeremy D. Morley

-Saudi Arabia's child custody rules are those of the Sharia.
-Unlike other countries in the region, there is no codification of the law of personal status in Saudi Arabia.
-Article 48 of the Saudi Basic Law of Governance ("Basic Law") provides that, "The Courts shall apply rules of the Islamic Sharia in cases that are brought before them, according to the Holy Qur'an and the Sunna, and according to laws which are decreed by the ruler in agreement with the Holy Qur'an and the Sunna."
+Saudi Arabia's child custody rules are those of the Sharia, as codified in the Personal Status Law adopted in March 2022.
+Article 251 of that law provides that, “For all that is not specifically provided for in the present Law, the provisions of the Islamic Sharia that are the most consistent with the preferences of the present Law shall be applicable.”
+Furthermore, Article 48 of the Saudi Basic Law of Governance ("Basic Law") provides that, "The Courts shall apply rules of the Islamic Sharia in cases that are brought before them, according to the Holy Qur'an and the Sunna, and according to laws which are decreed by the ruler in agreement with the Holy Qur'an and the Sunna."
 Other provisions of the Basic Law stress that Sharia Law is the governing law.

 Saudi Arabia is not a party to the Hague Convention on the Civil Aspects of International Child Abduction.
 Although the U.S. and Saudi Arabia signed a Memorandum of Understanding about child abduction and access, it contains little more than pious hopes about future cooperation and it provides no rights whatsoever to left-behind parents.

 Sharia law provides a fundamental distinction between guardianship ("wilaya") and physical custody ("hadhana").
-Guardianship is akin to legal custody.
+Guardianship is somewhat akin to “legal custody.”
+It includes the determination of the city and country in which the child will reside.
 The guardian of a child must always be a man.
 The guardian is automatically the child's father and if the guardian is unable to serve as such another male person in the paternal line must be appointed as the child's guardian.
-By "custody," as that term is applied in Saudi Arabia, is meant physical custody, sometimes described as baby-sitting duty.
-Non-Saudi mothers do not have the right to travel with their children, enroll them in school, or relocate to a place other than the general location of the father.
+By "custody," as that term is applied in Saudi Arabia, is meant physical custody, sometimes described as “baby-sitting duty.”
+These rules are now codified in the Personal Status Law.

-A Saudi court can sever a mother's custody if it finds that the mother is incapable of safeguarding the child or of bringing the child up in accordance with the appropriate religious standards.
-The mother can also lose custody in Saudi Arabia by re-marrying a non-Muslim, or by residing in a home with non-relatives.
-Sharia law allows custody of children to be awarded to the closest male relative of a Saudi father in the case of death or imprisonment of the father, even if the Saudi father has made clear his wish that the children's mother has full custody.
+Other traditional principles will likely continue to apply.
+Thus, a Saudi court can sever a mother's custody if it finds that the mother is incapable of safeguarding the child or of raising the child in accordance with the appropriate religious standards.
+The mother might also lose custody in Saudi Arabia by re-marrying a non-Muslim, or by residing in a home with non-relatives.

 Custody orders and judgments of foreign courts are not enforceable in Saudi Arabia.
 Secular foreign divorce orders are not recognized by the Sharia courts.